Jax-Core/ValliStart/README.md

 1. Open Core and head over to the **Modules** section.
 2. Select **ValliStart** from the list and proceed to the **Modules** tab.
-3. Select the Media Control module and enable it.
+3. Select the **Music** module to enable it.
-4. Go to the **Media** tab and select **Web**
-5. Ignore the alert for WebNowPlaying Companion extension(we've already installed this in the previous step) and press **confirm** on the bottom right.
-6. Refresh ValliStart and your media controls for any website should work.
+4. Refresh ValliStart and your media controls for any website should work.

 **The other modules, on the other hand, do not necessitate the installation of any additional applications or extensions.
 So, you can simply enable them using the same method as described above for the Media Controls module.**